 Delivery times will vary; but a letter or postcard from Mexico will take about a week to get to the US/Canada, between 1 and 2 weeks to make its way back to Europe or Australia.
 Parcels in the regular post may take a little longer.
 Couriers can get parcels to / from the US within 12 hours (best), Europe within about 48 hours (best) – but it is considerably more expensive.

 Mexico’s Postal Service often gets a “bad press”, but in our experience the service is reliable for letters, postcards, greetings cards, et al. Items sent from abroad to Mexico City can arrive within a few short days; if they are being taken out to Mexico’s provinces, this can add a week or more delay to their delivery time.
 Items which are critical or of high value should be sent by courier.

-See Blog: Postman’s Day in Mexico
+See Also: Postman’s Day in Mexico

 Receiving Letter Post in Mexico